 It used to be a swamp inhabited by Aborigines, and then was a run-down industrial district.
 But thanks to a wildly successful urban renewal program, Southbank is one of the most bustling areas of Melbourne.
 It lies close to all the attractions of the city, and is beside both the Yarra River and the seaside district of St Kilda.
+It also an ideal place to base yourself in Melbourne if you are visiting for one of the many sporting events taking place, such as the AFL Grand Final, the Melbourne Cup or perhaps the Australian Open!
 Everything you might need is within very easy reach, including restaurants, bars, an eclectic shopping district, and the efficient public transport system will whisk you around the city if you want to venture to districts that are further away.

 There’s no shortage of Southbank holiday accommodation too - beautiful serviced apartments are some of the most popular options, but larger holiday villas are available in Southbank, too.